DipuSharma/User_Auth/README.md

 ALGO = "HS256"

 ## Run Application
-if you set all value in .env file then after you uncomment the line of code, which present in user.py file
+if you set all value in .env file then after you run commond uvicorn main:app --reload else comment the line of code (23 - 33), (52 - 89) and 93, which present in user.py file